Household Chemical CleanOut

-The safe way to dispose of potentially hazardous household chemicals is at a Household Chemical CleanOut event.
+The safe way to dispose of potentially hazardous household chemicals is at a Household Chemical CleanOut event which are held across NSW on specified dates.
 CleanOut is a free service for the safe disposal of a range of household chemicals that could cause harm to human health and the environment if they are not disposed of correctly.

 What can I take to a Household Chemical CleanOut event?